 Saltzberg’s athletic, visually-imaginative directing flows from an aesthetic based in physical theatre.
-A member of the Stage Directors and Choreographers Society, Saltzberg has worked with New Line Theatre, St. Louis’ premier venue for daring and provocative musical theatre, and GreenHouse Theatre Project, an international theatre company crafting “innovative theatre in unexpected places.”
+A member of the Stage Directors and Choreographers Society, Saltzberg has worked with New Line Theatre, St. Louis’ premier venue for daring and provocative musical theatre; GreenHouse Theatre Project, an international theatre company crafting “innovative theatre in unexpected places”; and Ozark Actors Theatre, an Equity theatre in the St. Louis metro area.
 He was a founding member of Talking Horse Productions, directing its premiere production, Times Stands Still, and served for many years as the President of Independent Actors Theatre.
-He also continues to work with MU Summer Repertory Theatre, a professional theatre company housed at the University of Missouri with whom he develops new plays, and works as a director, dramaturg, actor, and acting teacher.
-In August, he will make his debut with Next Generation Theatre Company in St. Louis.
+He also continues to work with MU Summer Repertory Theatre, a professional theatre company housed at the University of Missouri with whom he develops new plays and works as a director, dramaturg, and actor.